 The cost of horse ownership starts with the cost of food

 If you’ve spent any length of time around horses, you know they absolutely love food and love eating.
-They spend most of their time on pasture munching away – a whopping 16 to 20 hours a day.
+They spend most of their time on pasture – munching away for a whopping 16 to 20 hours a day.

 And if they’re stalled, they’ll always be ready for a bite to eat.
-Near-constant consumption of forage is important to keeping a healthy horse digestive system so there can be quite the sticker shock when you first dive into equine ownership.
+Near-constant consumption of forage is essential to keeping a horse’s digestive system healthy so there can be quite the sticker shock when you first dive into equine ownership.

 The cost to feed a horse can vary pretty wildly based on the individual horse and where you live.
 Forage, which is vital to a horse’s health, can range from $4 a bale to over $19 a bale.
 With so many factors it can be a struggle to generalize how much a person can expect to pay.
 A horse that costs $730 a year to feed in one place can cost almost $3,000 a year in another place.